Pam & Cherie Montoya

 In 2002 the 12 acre property was purchased by property owner, David Montoya to preserve the land and save it from being turned into a 40-house development.
 Since that time, David has secured irrigation watering rights, and has been growing alfalfa and grass to maintain the agricultural integrity of this semi-rural area.
 Read more about the Alameda Fields below.

 The beautiful land that exists to the west of the buildings consists of more than 10 acres.
-The majority of the land is utilized for growing grass and alfalfa by owner, David Montoya.
-A portion of the land adjacent to the restaurant – roughly 1 ½ acres – is being utilized to grow pesticide-free produce.
-The produce, herbs, and flowers harvested will be sold onsite, at neighboring growers markets, and will supply our restaurant.
-Check back for updates on the farm!
+The majority of the land is utilized for growing grass and alfalfa and raising black and red angus cows by owner, David Montoya.
+A portion of the land adjacent to the restaurant – roughly 1 ½ acres – is being utilized to grow pesticide-free produce by Sol Harvest Farms.
+The produce, herbs, and flowers harvested will be sold onsite on most Sundays, at neighboring growers markets, and will supply our sister business, Farm & Table.

 Are you ready to gather with your friends & family to enjoy local art, great music, and fantastic food?
-The restaurant's patio overlooking 10 acres of farm & pasture will be your new favorite spot to enjoy a beautiful North Valley evening.
+Farm & Table's patio, overlooking 10 acres of farm & pasture will be your new favorite spot to enjoy a beautiful North Valley evening.
 Several New Mexico chefs, renown for their farm-to-table practices, are involved to create an amazing menu of fresh and delicious "farm cuisine" utilizing produce grown on-site and locally sourced meats, cheeses, produce, wine, and craft beers from across New Mexico.

 Register your e-mail to receive updates!